 According to analyses by comparis.ch, full casco insurance for a leased car costs on average 200 francs more per year than that for a non-leased car.
 The costs of a lease at 4.9 percent roughly correspond to those of a loan at 7.9%.

-Car insurance: As lessee, you are obliged to buy expensive full casco insurance.
-Even after a few years, you may not switch to partial casco insurance, which is cheaper.
-What’s more, full casco is even more expensive for leased vehicles than it is for vehicles paid for in cash.
+As lessee, you are obliged to buy expensive full casco insurance.
+Even after a few years, you may not switch to a partial casco insurance, which is cheaper.
+What’s more, full casco is more expensive for leased vehicles than it is for vehicles paid for in cash.

-Financing trap: Should your income or personal situation suddenly change and you are unable to continue the lease, you can expect to pay a high price for early termination.
-So instead of being able to resolve money worries by selling your car, you may run into even greater financial trouble.
+Should your income or personal situation suddenly change and you are unable to continue the lease, you can expect to pay a high price for early termination.
+So instead of being able to resolve money worries by selling your car, you could actually run into more financial trouble.

 Under a lease, you may be contractually obliged to have your car serviced in authorised repair shops only, which are expensive.
 You may also incur considerable additional costs when returning the car after the lease has expired.
 Why?
 As the garage has to buy the vehicle from the leasing company at the residual value, it is in their interest to bill as many repairs as possible to the customer.

 For private individuals, loan interest is tax-deductible, whereas interest payments for a lease are not.
 For self-employed people, a lease may be more convenient because it can be accounted for via the company and thus deducted from the profit.

 Car loan or leasing: What’s the best option?

 When deciding how to pay for a car, getting the cheapest interest rates should not be the deciding factor.
 More often than not, aspects such as flexibility, car ownership, insurance costs and annual taxes are not considered during the decision-making process, which could lead to you paying more than you originally anticipated.
 Consequently, the best auto financing option should always take your personal situation, priorities and circumstances into account.